mastindersingh/yoga/README.md

 ## Green Yoga

-Marketing website for a non-profit yoga studio using Gatsby.js# yoga
+Marketing website for a non-profit splunk